 - Pour over cake and top with toasted coconut flakes.

-- The bundt will keep at room temperature in an airtight container for three days or in the freezer for three months.
+- The bundt will keep at room temperature in an airtight container for up to 3 days or in the freezer for three months.
 It’s also fabulous toasted.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.